 SOC 120 Society (3) This course is an exploration of the fundamental human social reality.
 Drawn from basic sociological foundations and theories, this course develops the call for civic engagement that can transform the world people live in light of Biblical moorings.
 Offered every semester.
+Core, Society Group A or B option.

 SOC 220 Social Change (3) A survey of macro and micro social change revolving around the civil rights movement, mediating institutions, neighborhood design, and economic foundations.
-Offered every other year.
+Spring semester, even years.

 SOC 221 Social Groups and Institutions (3) A study of the foundational theories and practices of group behavior.
 This is developed in the framework of civic engagement and institutional contexts.
-Offered every other year.
+Offered on demand.

 SOC 223 The Sociological Imagination (3) Develops a way of seeing the social realm sociologically.
 It uses the tools of social research including: social epistemology; qualitative research, quantitative research; and, style requirements for writing.
-Offered every semester.
+Fall semester, even years.

 SOC 230 Introduction to Community Development (3) This course is designed to help students learn how to interact with the broader community especially in the attempt to develop resources necessary for ministry to youth.
-Fall semester, alternate years.
+Fall semester, odd years.

 SOC 242 Criminology (3) The social causes and prevention of crime and the relations between society and the criminal.
 Prerequisite: SOC 120.
-Offered every other year.
+Every semester.

 SOC 249 Restorative Justice (3) This course proposes an alternative way of administering criminal justice.
 It involves the victim (when possible), the community and the offender in a process of restoration following the damage of a crime.
-Offered every other year.
+Spring semester, odd years.